JulioTPS/Pandora/README.md

 # Pandora

+A front-end prject of a chat bot.
+It has a chat page where you can send message and receive the chat.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.6.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Test server

-You can start a test server with `json-server --watch db.json`
+You can start a test server with `npx json-server --watch db.json`

 ## Code scaffolding